jqno/jqno.github.io/_posts/2020-09-09-my-vim-setup.md

 ### Running code

-To quickly run a unit test or a Java class with a `main` method, I've written a [small Python script](https://github.com/jqno/dotfiles/blob/1e4ccbefc511662fe8bfe09080a3b4ee173dae53/scripts/runjava.py) that I can call from Vim, using a small [Vimscript wrapper](https://github.com/jqno/dotfiles/blob/1e4ccbefc511662fe8bfe09080a3b4ee173dae53/vim/plugin/runjava.vim).
+To quickly run a unit test or a Java class with a `main` method, I've written a [Python script](https://github.com/jqno/dotfiles/blob/1e4ccbefc511662fe8bfe09080a3b4ee173dae53/scripts/runjava.py) that I can call from Vim, using a small [Vimscript wrapper](https://github.com/jqno/dotfiles/blob/1e4ccbefc511662fe8bfe09080a3b4ee173dae53/vim/plugin/runjava.vim).
 It runs almost completely outside of Maven, using it only to generate a classpath file.
 Using `javac`, it quickly compiles any Java files you have open in your Vim if they have changed, then runs your class using `java` or JUnit.
 It uses [Dispatch](https://github.com/tpope/vim-dispatch) to run all this asynchronously.

 ### Linting